devdastl/-EVA-8_Phase-1_Assignment-4/README.md

 ![Alt text](step_4/model_arch_step4.JPG?raw=true "model architecture")

 - In this architecture "Drop Out" has been removed hence there is no drop out in any layer in above image.
+- Last 1x1 convolution does not has any activation, batch norm, etc. because last layer should not have anything.

 ### Result (step 4)
 Below are the results of fourth code setup.